MANAS-AI-Taskphase-24-25/Pratham-Shah-MANAS-AI-TP-24/README.md

 I'd like to improve the accuracy more, but the best model I've come up with so far has been stored in the .ipynb notebook.
 ## Ensemble Methods Task:
 Ensemble methods like boosting, bagging and random forests.
+## Neural Networks Task:
+Neural Network built, trained and tested in the corresponding .ipynb notebook.